Generic assessment criteria to guide marking in qualitative and quantitative work at each level (3, 4, 5, 6, 7).

 The Working Group which compiled the Assessment Handbook undertook a review in 2002.
 Further editions were published in 2003, 2007 and annually since 2009.

-The 2019 edition has now been published on the Academic Office website.
-This edition incorporates the following developments in 2018/19:
+The latest edition of the Assessment handbook is published on the Academic Office website.
+This edition incorporates the following changes since the 2018 edition: